How Reverse Mortgages Work Homeowners Guide

 Each homeowner is different, and our customers have found creative ways to use a reverse mortgage to improve their incomes, lifestyles, and monthly cash flow.
 These are just a few examples of how reverse mortgages work to your advantage:

-- Keep more money on hand to pay for everyday bills and expenses.
+• Eliminate monthly mortgage payments1 and redirect that money to pay for everyday bills and expenses.

-- Establish a line of credit for emergencies or occasional expenses.
+• Establish a line of credit for emergencies or occasional expenses.6

 For more ideas on how you can use cash from a reverse mortgage, check out our blog.